-September 30th marks the first National Day for Truth and Reconciliation.
-It acknowledges the history of the residential schools in Canada and the ways in which that legacy has profoundly affected, and continues to affect, generations of Indigenous, Métis, and Inuit people across our country.
+The National Day for Truth and Reconciliation, observed on September 30, acknowledges the history of the residential schools in Canada and the ways in which that legacy has profoundly affected, and continues to affect, generations of Indigenous, Métis, and Inuit people across our country.
 We remember and honour residential school survivors, the children who never returned home, and their families and communities.

 The Emmanuel Health family acknowledges that our organizations are located on Treaty territories and homeland of the Métis.

 Wear an orange shirt during the week of on September 30 to help raise awareness of the intergenerational impacts of resident schools.
 Click here for Phyllis’ Story: https://www.orangeshirtday.org/phyllis-story.html

 Today we wear orange to remember and honour all the Indigenous children who went to residential schools.

 Today we wear orange and we pray for the residential school and intergenerational survivors who are still struggling.

 Today we wear orange and we are thankful for those who speak the truth, and who work to shine a light on injustice.

 Today we wear orange in the name of compassion and the spirit of truth and reconciliation.